UA-Smart-Signage-Platform/Documentation-Website/docs/pi.md

 The objective of this project is to build a system that will be used over the years and done in a way that can be improved and built on easily.

 ### Functional Requirements
-(...)
-    Content Management:
+**Content Management**:
 	Ability to upload, manage and organize content.
 	Support for various media formats (images, videos, audio, text).
 	Content scheduling for specific times or events.

-    Display Management:
+**Display Management**:
 	Control over which screens display specific content.
 	Grouping of screens.
 	Support for remote display management and configuration.

-    Integration:
+**Integration**:
 	Integration with external data sources (RSS feeds, social media, APIs) for      dynamic content.
 	Compatibility with various screen types.

-    User Interface:
+**User Interface**:
 	Intuitive user interface for content management.
 	Role-based access control for different users (administrators, content managers, etc.).
 	Reporting and analytics features to track content performance and screen status. (idk about this one).

 ### Non-Functional Requirements
-(...)
-	Performance:
+**Performance**:
 	Fast response times for content uploads and updates.
 	Smooth playback without buffering or lag.
 	Scalability to support a growing number of screens and users.

-	Reliability:
+**Reliability**:
 	High availability to ensure screens are always operational.
 	Fault tolerance to handle hardware failures or network issues.
 	Disaster recovery capabilities to recover from system failures (backups).

-	Security:
+**Security**:
 	User authentication and authorization mechanisms.
 	Encryption of data during transmission and storage.
 	Protection against unauthorized access and tampering of content (jwt + smth).

-	Scalability:
+**Scalability**:
 		Ability to scale the system as the number of screens or content volume increases.

-	Usability:
+**Usability**:
-    	Support for multiple languages (pt + en?).
+	Support for multiple languages (pt/en etc.).
 	Responsive design for user interfaces across different devices (maybe).

-	Compatibility:
+**Compatibility**:
 	Compatibility with various operating systems and web browsers (raspi by construction should be always the same, react should be universal).
 	Compliance with industry standards and protocols (HTML5 + RESTful APIs).

 ### Personas

-(...)
+## Nuno - DETI Director

+**Name:** Nuno

+**Age:** 37

+**Occupation:** Technician

+**Background:**

+* Seasoned university employee with over 15 years of experience.
+* Recognized for administrative excellence and valued by colleagues.
+* Limited experience with design aspects.
+* Prefers user-friendly and straightforward technological platforms.

+**Goals:**

+* Effortlessly share pre-made content, including:
+	* News announcements
+	* Promotional videos
+	* Other relevant resources
+* Manage the displayed information through a simple and intuitive interface (add/remove screens).

+**Note:** Nuno's technical expertise lies primarily in administrative tasks.
+Aim to provide clear and concise instructions for content management.
+(maybe remove)

+## Sara - UI/UX Designer

+**Name:** Sara

+**Occupation:** Designer

+**Age:** 30

+**Profile:**

+* **Software:** Prefers feature-rich and customizable tools to unleash her creative potential.
+* **Workflow:** Values efficient tools that streamline design processes and enable quick production of high-quality content.
+* **Design Approach:** Enjoys experimentation with various design elements and actively seeks new features and functionalities.

+**Goals:**

+* Create engaging content specifically designed for display on DETI screens.
+* Utilize her creativity to design unique templates for showcasing on designated displays.

+## Rodrigo - DETI Student

+**Name:** Rodrigo

+**Age:** 19

+**Background:**

+* Enthusiastic and curious student with a thirst for new knowledge and experiences.
+* Actively seeks out relevant information related to academics, cultural events, and networking opportunities.

+**Goals:**

+* Easy and swift access to crucial information concerning:
+	* Coursework
+	* Academic events
+	* Extracurricular activities
+* Clear and organized presentation of information for staying updated on the go.